-Numerous substances have been shown to improve insulin sensitivity in some studies, while other studies fail to find any benefit for blood sugar control or in lowering A1C levels.
-Because of the conflicting findings, there aren't any alternative therapies that are currently recommended to help everyone with blood sugar management.
+Many substances have been shown to improve the body's ability to process insulin in some studies.
+Other studies fail to find any benefit for blood sugar control or in lowering A1C levels.
+Because of the conflicting findings, there aren't any alternative therapies that are currently recommended to help everyone to manage blood sugar.

-If you decide to try any type of alternative therapy, don't stop taking the medications that your doctor has prescribed.
-Be sure to discuss the use of any of these therapies with your doctor to make sure that they won't cause adverse reactions or interact with your current therapy.
+If you decide to try any type of alternative therapy, don't stop taking the drugs that your provider has prescribed.
+Be sure to discuss the use of any of these therapies with your provider.
+Make sure that they won't cause bad reactions or interact with your current therapy.

-Additionally, there are no treatments — alternative or conventional — that can cure diabetes, so it's critical that people who are receiving insulin therapy for diabetes don't stop using insulin unless directed to do so by their physicians.
+Also, no treatments — alternative or conventional — can cure diabetes.
+If you're using insulin therapy for diabetes, never stop using insulin unless directed to do so by your provider.

 Living with diabetes can be difficult and frustrating.
 Sometimes, even when you've done everything right, your blood sugar levels may rise.
-But stick with your diabetes management plan, and you'll likely see a positive difference in your A1C when you visit your doctor.
+But stick with your diabetes management plan and you'll likely see a positive difference in your A1C when you visit your provider.

-Because good diabetes management can be time-consuming, and sometimes overwhelming, some people find it helps to talk to someone.
-Your doctor can probably recommend a mental health professional for you to speak with, or you may want to try a support group.
+Good diabetes management can take a great deal of time and feel overwhelming.
+Some people find that it helps to talk to someone.
+Your provider can probably recommend a mental health professional for you to speak with.
+Or you may want to try a support group.

-Sharing your frustrations and your triumphs with people who understand what you're going through can be very helpful.
+Sharing your frustrations and triumphs with people who understand what you're going through can be very helpful.
 And you may find that others have great tips to share about diabetes management.

-Your doctor may know of a local support group, or you can call the American Diabetes Association at 800-DIABETES (800-342-2383) or the Juvenile Diabetes Research Foundation at 800-533-CURE (800-533-2873).
+Your provider may know of a local support group.
+You can also call the American Diabetes Association at 800-DIABETES (800-342-2383) or the Juvenile Diabetes Research Foundation at 800-533-CURE (800-533-2873).

-You're likely to start by seeing your primary care doctor if you're having diabetes symptoms.
-If your child is having diabetes symptoms, you might see your child's pediatrician.
-If blood sugar levels are extremely high, you'll likely be sent to the emergency room.
+You're likely to start by seeing your health care provider if you're having diabetes symptoms.
+If your child is having diabetes symptoms, you might see your child's health care provider.
+If blood sugar levels are very high, you'll likely be sent to the emergency room.

-If blood sugar levels aren't high enough to put you or your child immediately at risk, you may be referred to a doctor who specializes in diabetes, among other disorders (endocrinologist).
-Soon after diagnosis, you'll also likely meet with a diabetes educator and a dietitian to get more information on managing your diabetes.
+If blood sugar levels aren't high enough to put you or your child immediately at risk, you may be referred to a provider trained in diagnosing and treating diabetes (endocrinologist).
+Soon after diagnosis, you'll also likely meet with a diabetes educator and a registered dietitian to get more information on managing your diabetes.